wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ## Install and set up PostgreSQL and pgAdmin4

 1. If you are sure that Postgres has not already been installed, and is not currently running on this Mac, you can skip this step.
-To see if postgres is already running:
+To see if postgres is already running, check with lsof in a terminal window `lsof -i -P | grep -i "listen" | grep postgres`:

     ```
-    ((WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ lsof -i -P | grep -i "listen" | grep postgres
+    ((WeVoteServerPy3.7) $ lsof -i -P | grep -i "listen" | grep postgres
     postgres  13254 admin    5u  IPv6 0x35032d9cf207f247      0t0  TCP localhost:5432 (LISTEN)
     postgres  13254 admin    6u  IPv4 0x35032d9d01cd2647      0t0  TCP localhost:5432 (LISTEN)
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$
+    (WeVoteServerPy3.7) $
     ```

+     If the output shows postgres has already been installed and is listening on port 5432, then the command from the next step
+    (`brew install postgresql`) would install a second postgres instance running on port 5433, and then you would have hours of "port assignment" mess to cleanup.

     **If that lsof line returns nothing, then you don't currently have postgres running, and you can continue on to the next step.**

-    If the output shows postgres has already been installed and is listening on port 5432, then the command from the next step
-    (`brew install postgresql`) would install a second postgres instance running on port 5433, and then you would have a "port" assignment mess to fixup.

-    If you  find that postgres is already running, you have two choices.
-    1. Figure out how postgres has been installed, turn it off (flat out deleting old versions off of your disk is the most sure way to move forward), and continue with these instructions and install the latest version with homebrew.
-    2. Move forward with your existing install, but first figure out how to upgrade postgres to the latest version.
+    or

+    **If you don't mind fully deleting any Postgres that you have already installed, then delete the existing Postgres now.
+Postgres can be setup in many ways, so there are no instructions here on how to delete Postgres.
+You can start with running `which postgres` in a terminal and going to that directory and deleting the instance or the symbolic links to the instance, then it is probably easiest to reboot your Mac to see if Postgres starts up again.**

+    or

+    **If you have to keep some data that is already stored in a Postgres instance that is installed on your Mac, then you must take the time to upgrade that Postgres to the latest version you need keep to the latest version (PostgreSQL 11.x as of February 2019) before proceeding.**

 1. Install PostgreSQL by running the following command:

-    `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ brew install postgresql`
+    `(WeVoteServerPy3.7) $ brew install postgresql`

 1. Start PostgreSQL (this is actually instructing the MacOS [launchd](https://en.wikipedia.org/wiki/Launchd) to start Postgres every time you start your Mac):

-    `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ brew services start postgresql`
+    `(WeVoteServerPy3.7) $ brew services start postgresql`

 1. Create a default database, and a default user, and then log into the 'psql' PostgreSQL command interpreter:

     ```
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ createdb
+    (WeVoteServerPy3.7) $ createdb
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ createuser -s postgres
+    (WeVoteServerPy3.7) $ createuser -s postgres
-    (WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ psql
+    (WeVoteServerPy3.7) $ psql
     psql (11.1)
     Type "help" for help.